 I live in San Francisco, a city with its share of faults (seismic and otherwise) but it’s a great place to hide from the real world.
 And if you need a character for a novel you just ride public transport for an hour or so.

-When I’m not writing I work as a software architect, which is a nice way of saying I’m a computer programmer.
+When I’m not writing I work as a software architect, which is a nice way of saying I hack around on computers and actually get paid for it.
 Writing code and writing fiction have a lot in common.
 That may sound odd but both are creative processes that require iteration (rewriting) until they ‘work’.

 When I’m not writing or working I’m hopefully traveling, frequently somewhere in Latin America.
 I just got back from hiking the Inca Trail and I was gasping at times but it was the trip of a lifetime.
 If you even think you might want to do it, just do it.
 But get a porter.